Chicago police, Fox dispute reports about Smollett attack

-Chicago police said Thursday night that local media reports that the attack against "Empire" actor Jussie Smollett was a hoax are unconfirmed.
+Chicago police say local media reports that allege the attack against "Empire" actor Jussie Smollett was a hoax are unconfirmed.

-The reports surfaced as detectives were questioning two "persons of interest" who were captured on surveillance cameras in the area of downtown Chicago where Smollett said he was attacked last month.
+The reports surfaced late Thursday as detectives were questioning two "persons of interest" who were captured on surveillance cameras in the area of downtown Chicago where Smollett said he was attacked last month.

 The two men aren't considered suspects but may have been in the area when Smollett says he was attacked, police spokesman Anthony Guglielmi said earlier Thursday.
 Smollett said two masked men shouted racial and homophobic slurs before attacking him and putting a rope around his neck early on Jan.
 29.